Keyboard shortcuts

 plg-sharedrlibAtomId + well-known atoms, Term, StringInterner, FirstArgKey, operator table.
 Linked into BOTH compiler and runtime — zero dependencies, by rule.

-plg-frontendrlibTokenizer + operator-precedence parser + ISO error types (ported from v1).
+plg-frontendrlibTokenizer + operator-precedence parser + ISO error types.
 Compiler-side only.

-plg-runtimestaticlib + rlibThe machine substrate compiled code calls into: heap/trail/choice points, generic unify, ~60 builtins, the minimal goal-only --query parser, JSON/text output, process entry.
+plg-runtimestaticlib + rlibThe machine substrate compiled code calls into: heap/trail/choice points, generic unify, ~60 builtins, the minimal goal-only --query parser, text/bson wire output, process entry.
 Ships inside every compiled binary.

 plg-compilerbin plgc + rlibCLI, codegen (IR text emission), clang driver, runtime embedding.